n-ghods/workflowenv/_build/html/_sources/Use_Case_1_Committing_Numerical_Data_to_Database.md

 | Frequency of Occurrence             | after every successful LIGGGHTS simulation run               |
 | Miscellaneous                       | -                                                            |

-## Workflow
+## Workflow description

 In order to store any numerical data to the data base, first a **metadata** file should be created to store the essential information about the committed data.
 For this aim, critical information about each submitted numerical dataset is obtained form the *logfile* of the executed simulation and is written to a ***metadata.json*** file with a unique identifier (uuid).
-This is done by *metadatawriter* python script.
+This is done by "metadatawriter" python script.

-The data are mainly categorized based on their flow situations, in the data-base and structured as below:
+The data are mainly categorized based on their flow situations, in the database and structured as below:

 **Master Layout:** database_CALIPER/<**flow situation**>/